davidavdav/GaussianMixtures.jl/README.md

 At this moment, we have implemented both diagonal covariance and full covariance GMMs.

 In training the parameters of a GMM using the Expectation Maximization (EM) algorithm, the inner loop (computing the Baum-Welch statistics) can be executed efficiently using Julia's standard parallelization infrastructure, e.g., by using SGE.
-We further support very large data (larger than will fit in the combined memory of the computing cluster) though [BigData](https://github.com/davidavdav/BigData.jl).
+We further support very large data (larger than will fit in the combined memory of the computing cluster) though [BigData](https://github.com/davidavdav/BigData.jl), which has now been incorporated in this package.

 Vector dimensions
 ------------------